Higgins Lake: History

-The lake was first called Forginson Lake from an early 1839 survey by John Brink, but it was renamed Higgins Lake to honor the surveyor Higgins in the 1852 survey by William A. Burt.
+The Chippewa people named the lake Majinabeesh, but it was later renamed by Europeans to Forginson Lake from an early 1839 survey by John Brink and it was renamed again to Higgins Lake to honor the surveyor Higgins in the 1852 survey by William A. Burt.
 The reason the lake became so popularized in the first place was the source of water and amount of logging jobs available.

 Environmental concerns

 In recent years, the lake has become increasingly popular as a residential and recreational area, which has raised concern for the lake's water quality.
 Citizens and local government believe the lake suffers harm from increased loads of nutrients, including phosphorus and nitrogen, from septic systems, fertilizers, and runoff from roads.

 The most obvious change has been the introduction of zebra mussels.
 Zebra mussels, which have no known predators in U.S. waters, threaten the existence of native clams and result in more vegetation growing on the bottom of the lake.

 Residents at Higgins Lake have begun actively lobbying for laws to enforce cleaning of boats before they can be put into the lake, as well as programs to try to combat other foreign pests and intruders to preserve the lake's natural ecology.